Prayer79/Assignment2/README.md

 • API Usability Testing: Gather feedback from developers using the API to ensure it meets usability, efficiency, and integration requirements.
 • Scalability and Performance Benchmarking: Evaluate system performance by stress-testing data retrieval speeds and concurrent user handling capacity.
 • Security Audits: Conduct periodic security assessments to confirm encryption strength and access control measures align with best practices and legal compliance.

+5. Implementation Tasks

+1. Web Scraping Module: Develop a script to scrape publicly available training questions and answers.
+1. Data Categorization System: Implement a method to classify questions into categories.
+1. Database Design: Design a database schema for structured storage.
+1. Bias Detection Mechanism: Develop an algorithm to detect and flag biases in the dataset.
+1. API Development: Create an API for developers to access and manage training data.
+1. Security Implementation: Ensure user authentication and secure data storage.
+1. Testing & Validation: Perform tests to ensure data quality and system functionality.
+1. Deployment & Client Review: Deploy the system and collect feedback from the client.